firefly-engineering/src/docs/src/design/toolchain-synchronization.md

 - **Guaranteed sync**: Resolution happens once, used for both shell and Buck2

 The layered configuration approach provides flexibility for organizations at different maturity levels, while the backend abstraction ensures the solution can evolve with changing ecosystem tools (Nix → mise → Docker).

+**Reusable Two-Repository Architecture**: By splitting into mechanism (`turnkey`) and data (`toolchain-registry`), organizations can:
+- Import the core module into any repository with minimal configuration
+- Use the community-maintained registry or bring their own
+- Benefit from registry updates without touching the core mechanism
+- Extend or override the default registry for organization-specific needs
+- Maintain zero vendor lock-in (solution is completely portable)
+- Contribute to registry without understanding mechanism internals

 The key innovations are: